-- 18. Case Manager will provide individualized wraparound services designed to improve access to and retention in treatment services and to sustain treatment gains.
-Wraparound services are planned and delivered to meet individual client needs and may include funds for primary health care, transportation, child care, clothing, special training or classes, or other activities that will support client success in the program. - Case Manager Treatment providers discuss and document approval of wraparound purchases before AT HOME grant funds are spent.
+- 19. Case Manager will provide individualized wraparound services designed to improve access to and retention in treatment services and to sustain treatment gains.
+Wraparound services are planned and delivered to meet individual client needs and may include funds for primary health care, transportation, child care, clothing, special training or classes, or other activities that will support client success in the program. - Case Manager and both Treatment Counselors discuss and document approval of wraparound purchases before AT HOME grant funds are spent.